baloglu321/Machine_learning_projects/Supervised_Learning/Regression/Multiple-Linear-Regression/ReadMe.md

-# Simple linear regression with streamlit
+# Multiple linear regression with streamlit

 ##To install: